UMC modules#

 The standard method just returns value so be sure to override this method in your Sanitize class.

-- Parameters
+- Parameters:

 name (str) – the name of the argument currently sanitized.

-further_arguments (dict[str, object]) – dictionary holding the values of those additional arguments in request.options that are needed for sanitizing. the arguments come straight from the not altered options dict (i.e. before potentially changing sanitizing happened).
+further_arguments (dict[str, Any]) – dictionary holding the values of those additional arguments in request.options that are needed for sanitizing. the arguments come straight from the not altered options dict (i.e. before potentially changing sanitizing happened).

 Used to more or less uniformly raise a